You must carry out a risk assessment when applying for a new landfill permit or extending the area of your current landfill.

 This guide explains what information you need to submit to the Environment Agency as part of your environmental permit application.

-You must carry out a hydrogeological risk assessment (HRA) showing that leachate from the planned landfill won’t pose an unacceptable risk to groundwater at any stage of its lifecycle.
+You must carry out a hydrogeological risk assessment (HRA) showing that leachate from the planned landfill will not pose an unacceptable risk to groundwater at any stage of its lifecycle.

 Your HRA and related assessments will let you propose groundwater control levels and compliance limits for the landfill.
 They’ll help you determine the engineering standards and other operational controls necessary to protect groundwater.